LarissaPortillo/Inflorescence/README.md

 ## User Stories
 ***
 * User is able to create a user
+* User is able to log in
-* User is able to login
+* User is able to log out
 * User is able to create a new product
 * User is able to edit a product
 * User is able to delete a product